warne2tj/Text-Based-Adventure-Game/README.md

 In this example, `my_num` is a global varialbe declared outside of any function.
 That means that any function can access it using the keyword `global`.
 We use this to change the value of `my_num` to 10.
 So this code will print 5, and then will call the function, changing the value of `my_num`, and then will print 10.
 This is incredibly useful for character statistics or items.
 In my code, I use this to check if the user has a health potion or if they have a shield.
 If you look at my combat encounter with the guard, I use it a lot in order to to control the flow of the fight, as well as to calculate the damage that the player deals to the guard.

 ### Function Parameters
 Function parameters are variables that are passed into a function.
 This allows that variable to be used in that function.
-This is useful if you don't want a varaible to have a global scope.
+This is useful if you don't want a variable to have a global scope.
 But if you want, **you don't need to use this!
 You can use global variables instead!** For example:
 ```
 def my_function(my_variable):
   print(my_variable)